exasol/cloud-storage-extension/docs/system_requirements.md

 ### Integrators

 Integrators integrate their solution with Exasol.
-They need to use Exasol as a consumer for data from Amazon Kinesis.
+They need to use Exasol as a consumer for the data from Amazon Kinesis.

 ### Terms and Abbreviations